OpenMetroMaps/OpenMetroMaps/java/README.md

 ### The util task

-The `util` task work on map model files and offers more sub-tasks:
+The `util` task works on map model files and offers more sub-tasks:

     openmetromaps-cli util <sub-task>